Home

 THE MISSING CONTROL BETWEEN AI AGENTS AND REAL SYSTEMS

-Most agent stacks can call tools.
-Few can control exactly what an agent is allowed to do at the moment of execution, or prove what happened after the action is taken.
+Most agent stacks leave agents with ambient authority once tools and credentials are connected.
+Crittora adds execution-time authorization, controlling exactly what an agent is allowed to do at the moment of action and proving what happened after the action is taken.

 Scope Permissions